Romance of Paris

 Romance of Paris (French: Romance de Paris) is a 1941 French musical film directed by Jean Boyer and starring Charles Trenet, Jean Tissier and Yvette Lebon.
 The film was shot at the Francoeur Studios in Paris.
 It was produced and distributed by Pathé.

 Synopsis

 Georges Gauthier is the son of a singer who made his mother unhappy and then abandoned them.
 Because of this she raises him away from the world of entertainment, but it is his blood and her performs in the cafes of Paris in the evenings under an assumed name.
-He keeps this a secret from both his mother and his fiancee.
+He keeps this a secret from both his mother and his fiancée.